AsteaFrostweb/3DDriftGame/README.md

 # Tenacious Drift 3D: A Drifting Game Project

-Welcome to Tenacious Drift 3D, a project showcasing my growing skills in game development.
+Welcome to Tenacious Drift 3D, a project showcasing my growing skills in game development.<br>
 This project was ported from the 2D version of this game: [Drift Game 2D](https://github.com/AsteaFrostweb/2DDriftGame).

 ---

-## Features

-- **Login and High Scores**: Connect to the game's MVC application to access high scores and track your progress.
-- **Menu Screen**: Choose from available maps and cars (currently featuring one map).
-- **Gameplay**: Experience drifting on challenging courses with features such as drifts, drift scores, lap tracking (including checkpoints and nodes), basic sound effects, and camera tracking/smoothing.
-- **Post-Game Score Submission**: Share your achievements by submitting your score to the high scores if it surpasses your current record.
-- **High Scores Web Application**: Compete with others and monitor your progress using the integrated high scores web app.

 ## Why I Created These Projects